-The following are not permitted on school property at any time: alcohol, tobacco, illegal drugs, sunflower seeds, energy drinks, vapour/e-cigarettes, lighters, matches, laser pointers, air horns.
+The following are not permitted on school property at any time: alcohol, cannabis, tobacco, illegal drugs, sunflower seeds, energy drinks, vapour/e-cigarettes, lighters, matches, laser pointers, air horns.
+Consequences for having or being under the influence of any of these items on school property can involve severe consequences including suspension and/or expulsion and can include the involvement of the RCMP.